ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 8. Constructs the response to the requesting source with status (Y/N), txnId (same as request), resTimeof response, err
 9. The system also provides UIN token, IdType, indication of type of attribute was used for Auth (“pi->namePri” or/and “pi->nameSec”, Ad->Address line 1, etc, FAd, Bio, Bio_Type, pin, OTP) and what attribute matched (“pi->namePri” or/and “pi->nameSec”, Ad->Address line 1, etc, FAd, Bio, Bio_Type, pin, OTP), ReqTime, ver, SHA-256 hash value of MUA code, SHA-256 hash value of MSA code
 10. Encoded Data (48 bit rep of Hexadecimal) will be used to indicate type of attribute was used for Auth and type of attribute matched for Auth
+1. Integrates the response with the static token generated for the authentication request.
+Refer to features related to generate a [**Static Token]( #d-generate-a-static-token-id-for-each-mosip-authentication-request-to-facilitate-authentication-).
-11. The system proceeds to execute Notification SMS, E-mail.
+1. The system proceeds to send “Notification SMS” and Notification E-mail.
+Refer to features related to [**Trigger SMS**](#e-trigger-sms-to-the-individuals-mobile-for-every-authentication-request) and [**Trigger E-mail**](#f-trigger-e-mail-to-the-individuals-e-mail-id-for-every-authentication-request-).

 Please refer Git for more details on the type of [**error messages**](/mosip/mosip/blob/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%209/Consolidated%20error%20messages%20V2.1.xlsx)

 **E. Match phone number of the individual in the database so that the individual is authenticated** [**[↑]**](#table-of-content)